 Samhain as a Festival of the Dead

-Both writers accept that there was a pagan festival (Samhain) at this time.
+Both Hutton and Frazer accept that there was a pagan festival (Samhain) at this time.
 Frazer’s view was that it was a festival of the dead that was a fire festival of the pagan Celts.
 It was the time when the souls of the dead were supposed to visit their old homes.
 When it instituted the All Saints festival on 1st.
 November the Church gave a “colour of Christianity to the ancient heathen rite” (Frazer 1914 2:82).
 Hutton accepts that the pre-Christian festival existed and that it was a time when fairies and witches were especially active.
 Elsewhere he also accepts that it was the time when humans were “most susceptible to divine and supernatural interference” and that it was then that “heroic and royal figures met fated deaths or enchantments” (Hutton 1991, 177).
 But he says there is no evidence that Samhain was connected with the dead (Hutton 1996, 365, 369-70).

 Hutton states that by the year 800 churches in England and Germany were celebrating a festival dedicated to All Saints on 1st November, having previously kept a feast of martyrs at various stages of the spring.
 Later Pope Gregory IV (9th.
 Century) followed this practice.
 In Ireland the spring observance was still happening.
 Hutton comments that this makes nonsense of Frazer’s claim that the November date was chosen because of a Celtic influence.
 Rather both Celtic Europe and Rome followed a Germanic idea.
 This implies that the whole basis of believing in an early November festival of the dead in Europe before the introduction of the November All Saints in England or Germany in about the 8th century has been removed.
 Hutton states that evidence of the pagan festival of the dead is “utterly wanting” and that Frazer’s chain of reasoning “completely breaks down” (Hutton 1996, 364-5).

 But Hutton also mentions that a festival honouring All Souls on 2nd November was gradually established during the 11th and 12th centuries, having previously been held in February.
 Both All Saints and All Souls are festivals of the dead (though, illogically, Hutton writes as though only All Souls is).
 So the Church seems on two occasions to have moved festivals of the dead to early November from earlier times in the year.
-One might suspect from this fact alone that the Church was following its practice elsewhere of supplanting pagan festivals with Christian ones, and that the pagan festival was a festival of the dead.
+One might suspect from this fact alone that the Church was following its practice elsewhere of supplanting pagan festivals with Christian ones (see eg Frazer 1914 1:304-310), and that the pagan festival was a festival of the dead.
 Frazer suggests that Gregory’s motive for moving All Saints was the suppression of an old pagan custom.
 He suggests that the Church gave a colour of Christianity to the heathen rite by substituting the saints for the souls of the dead as the true object of worship on November 1st.
 He also suggests that it was the failure of this attempt to divert the devotion of the faithful from the souls of the dead to the saints that caused the Church to later recognize the festival of All Souls on November 2nd (Frazer 1907 315-8; 1914, 2: 81-83).

 One could reasonably take different views about the strength of this as a case.
 It is circumstantial, not direct, evidence.
 I would view Frazer’s evidence about Samhain, taken together, as persuasive, though less than total proof.
-But if Hutton had contented himself with saying that he found Frazer’s evidence unimpressive and that he took the view that the November festival of the dead had originated with the 8th century Germanic peoples, that might have been reasonable.
+But if Hutton had contented himself with saying that he found Frazer’s evidence unimpressive and that he took the view that the November festival of the dead had originated with the 8th century Germanic peoples, that might perhaps have been reasonable.
 Instead, Hutton deals with Frazer’s argument in completely black and white terms.
 He describes it as “nonsense”.
-But Frazer might be right.
+But Frazer might well be right.
 It is in Hutton’s argument, not Frazer’s, that the chain of reasoning breaks down.
 Once again we are in the territory of Hutton failing to read his sources properly.
 His argument, and his mention of the “Celtic influence”, would have made sense if Frazer had said that the pagan festival had been limited to the Celts and had never been celebrated by other European peoples.
 But Frazer does not say this.
 Indeed he explicitly states the contrary.
 He states that the pagan festival of Hallowe’en, on 1st.
 November or its eve, marked the transition from autumn to winter “not only among the Celts but throughout Europe” (Frazer 1913b, 1: 224,5).
 Note that in this passage Frazer’s references to “Hallowe’en” are to the pagan festival, not the Christian one.
 It is clear from the first pages of section 6 of chapter IV that the kind of Celts he is referring to there are pre-Christian ones.
 See for instance the reference to the Celtic bisection of the year that “dates from a time when the Celts were mainly a pastoral people, dependent for their subsistence on their herds (Frazer 1913b,1:223).

 Elsewhere, referring to the pagan origins of All Souls, Frazer suggests that the festival, later displaced by one day, spread from the Celts “to the rest of the European peoples” (Frazer 1907, 316 and 1914, 2: 81).
 Again it is evident that, in the context, where Frazer refers to “the Celts” he means the pagan Celts.
 The “old festival” of the dead of the pagans was on 2nd.
 November or, on the basis of the theory he then puts, 1st.
 November (Frazer 1914, 83).
 Note that the term “All Souls”, as used by Frazer means, before its “recognition” by the Church, the pagan feast.
 Incidentally, Frazer knew that All Saints was moved to 1st.
 November earlier in Germanic lands than in Celtic ones (also page 83).
 Had there been a contradiction here I have no doubt Frazer would have noticed it.